Squares of Savannah, Georgia: The 1790s

 Savannah grew rapidly in the late 18th century and six new wards were established in the 1790s alone, including the four that now comprise the northeastern quadrant of the Historic District.
 The new wards expanded the grid by one unit to the west and by two to the east.
 Due to space restrictions these new wards are slightly narrower east-to-west than the original six.

 Washington Square

 Built in 1790, Washington Square was named in 1791 for the first President of the United States, who visited Savannah in that year.
 It was one of only two squares named to honor a then-living person; Troup Square was the other.

 Washington Square was the site of the Trustees' Garden.

 The square was once the site of massive New Year's Eve bonfires; these were discontinued in the 1950s.

-In 1964 Savannah Landscape Architect Clermont Huger Lee and Mills B Lane planned and initiated a project to close the fire lane, add North Carolina bluestone pavers, initiate the use of different paving materials, install water cisterns, and lastly install new walks, benches, lighting, and plantings.
+In 1964 Savannah Landscape Architect Clermont Huger Lee and Mills Bee Lane Jr. planned and initiated a project to close the fire lane, add North Carolina bluestone pavers, initiate the use of different paving materials, install water cisterns, and lastly install new walks, benches, lighting, and plantings.